Introduction

 • Mermaid diagrams, KaTeX math, and syntax highlighting (all bundled)

-• Export: PDF, PNG, DOCX, .md — all processed locally
+• Export: PDF, PNG, DOCX, .md, EPUB, LaTeX — all processed locally

 • Themes, Find & Replace, TOC, Command Palette